moq-wg/moq-charter/charter.md

 The media publication protocol will enable sending media including audio, video, and timed metadata, such as closed captions and cue points.
-The common protocol for publishing media over ingest and distribution will support:
+The common protocol for publishing media for ingest and distribution will support:

 * one or more media formats,
 * an interoperable way to request media and encodings,
-* rate adaption strategies based on changing codec rates, changing chosen media encoding/qualities, or other mechanisms
+* rate adaptation strategies based on changing codec rates, changing chosen media encoding/qualities, or other mechanisms
 * cache friendly media mechanisms